 OK, but I would be classified as a "strong and fearless" cyclist according to Geller's categories, a group of less than 1% of the total population and perhaps 10% of those biking regularly.
 The largest population of people biking regularly are the "enthused and confident", with the "interested but concerned" being a majority of the population but with only a small portion biking regularly.
 For the purposes of this post, though, I might actually break it out differently: How experienced/competent people are, and separately how confident they are.
 How would this roundabout work for them?

 I'll grant that it's possible that an inexperienced cyclist might feel safer in the bike lanes in the new design, and perhaps would benefit from it as well.
 Imagining the current design without a bike lane, people who are still nervous about biking around moving cars would likely stick to the outside of the main traffic lane rather than taking the center of the lane, increasing the possibility of "right hooks" from exiting drivers.
-(I suspect these right hooks would have been less likely in the old design, where biking might have felt scarier but actually been safer.)
+(I wonder if these right hooks would have been less likely in the old design, where biking might have felt scarier but actually been safer.
+I'm not entirely sure, though.)
 Apart from safety, these cyclists might feel safer and less rushed in the bike lane loop.
 If this increases cycling uptake, then I suppose I have to respect that.
-However, I have serious concerns that the sheer complexity of navigating this design will cause inexperienced cyclists to either avoid it or get confused and fail to negotiate crossings safely.
+However, I have serious concerns that the sheer complexity of navigating this design will cause inexperienced cyclists to either avoid it or get confused and fail to negotiate the intersection safely, e.g. by failing to check in the correct direction on each crossing.

-I'd also claim that the new design is more dangerous for experienced, confident, or fast cyclists, which together are a sizeable portion of the cyclist population.
+I'd also claim that the bike lanes could present some danger for fast-moving cyclists, which are a sizeable portion of the cyclist population, if they opt for the bike lane.
 At higher speed, the higher rate of conflict points creates more danger and confusion.
+Faster cyclists are more likely to be more skilled, but they'll need to rely more heavily on that skill in order to handle the labyrinthine path at speed.
 Segregated bike paths also create social conflict; even though bike lanes are always optional, a small but loud fraction of drivers get angry at cyclists not using an available bike lane.
 So while I could use the main lane—and will—I also expect to get some bullshit from the more entitled-feeling (and less clueful) drivers.

 Also important to consider are those with heavy loads (e.g. hauling kids or larger loads of groceries in a trailer) or less stable bikes (such as those encumbered with a trail-a-bike or top-heavy load).
 From experience, these would have more trouble navigating the stop-and-go, tight-cornered bike loop.
 Bikes are unstable when moving slowly; creating stop-and-go conditions increases the chance of minor injuries.

-From all this, I think it's pretty clear that the new design is still heavily prioritized in favor of car efficiency and experience with bicycle and pedestrian safety in mind as a close second.
-Bicycle efficiency and experience suffer badly, and bicycle safety in particular may suffer in actual practice for fast, laden, or inexperienced cyclists.
+Overall, I think the new design is still heavily prioritized in favor of car efficiency and experience with bicycle and pedestrian safety in mind as a close second.
+Bicycle efficiency and experience are still second-class, and bicycle safety in particular may suffer in actual practice for certain subpopulations, and create either more danger or increased social conflict for fast-moving, experienced cyclists depending on whether they choose the bike or main lane.

 A suggested improvement